Registration Open

 -

-Your goal is to create a Power BI report that uncovers operational trends based on the Animal Shelter Dataset and supports data-driven decisions related to shelter capacity, resource planning, and animal welfare outcomes.
+Your goal is to create a Power BI report that uncovers operational trends based on the Animal Shelter Dataset and supports data-driven decisions related to shelter capacity and resource planning.

 Workshop | Analyzing Animal Shelter Operations in Power BI: Hands-On Workshop